 In 1984 he became a partner and opened a new office in Maidstone, which had a staff of 125 by 1989.
 David also spent time with responsibility for human resources in the south region; running the Cambridge office; heading up UK marketing in London; and working with large multinational listed companies when the company had become known as KPMG.

 David is now retired and enjoy his travels, including annual trips to New Zealand and other countries around the world.
-He has been married for over 30 years to Penny and has two grown up sons, William and Rupert.
+He has been married for over 40 years and has two grown up sons.
 David has a great love of all sports and plays golf badly - but still well enough to beat Holiday Extras' founder, Gerry, sometimes.